pascal-hwky/balenaos-slowdown/README.md

 # balenaOS slowdown

+> **Update 18 May 2020**: The slowdown is only observed with the B01 revision.
+See [forum post](https://forums.balena.io/t/upgrading-to-balenaos-2-47-slows-down-app-by-75/93834/23?u=pdboef) for more information.

 The Python script `benchmark.py` in this repository runs significantly slower on a **Jetson Nano Dev Kit** with **balenaOS 2.47** than it does with **balenaOS 2.45**.
 The Python script uses TFLite to do 100 inferences on a neural network and reports its timing.
 The results can be seen below and reproduced by running the following command if you have the balena CLI installed and an application `<app-name>` set-up with a Jetson Nano:

 ```